Instructions about Specific Groups

-1 Tim 5:1 Do not rebuke an older man harshly, but exhort him as if he were your father.
-Treat younger men as brothers, 1 Tim 5:2 older women as mothers, and younger women as sisters, with absolute purity.
+5:1 Do not address an older man harshly but appeal to him as a father.
+Speak to younger men as brothers, 5:2 older women as mothers, and younger women as sisters—with complete purity.

 An older man…older women – Could possibly be translated ‘elder’ and ‘women elders’ respectively.